 Compared to Aeon the UEF shield costs less mass but more energy.

 The Billy is now a more consistent weapon, where it's easier to defend against, but more dangerous against T3 land units.
-Also get camera vision to watch such nice explosion from first seat!
+Also gets camera vision as part of the UEF faction traits.

 Drone: 150m 2250e 300bt

-Restoration Field: It's hard to compare the Sera Regen field to gun, so now its a choice between having a stronger acu, or a stronger army.
+Restoration Field: It's hard to compare the Sera Regen field to gun, so now its a choice between having a stronger ACU, or a stronger army.
 More HP and regen to allow the acu to stay in fights longer.
-Reducing max regeneration on advanced restoration field is for a reason: to prevent abuse.
-Did you know that a single full vet Seraphim destroyer (surfaced) with an ACU with resto field can quite easily beat a battleship?
+The max regeneration on advanced restoration field was reduced to prevent abusive cases where a couple of destroyers could easily beat battleships.

 Heavy gun: The range increase and price change helps it be used more often in the game, because it was simply too expensive for what it did.